What Causes ECU Failure?

 Inadequate circuit board design or circuit attached to the module could mean failure.

-This subpar design could be from the manufacturer – but it could be from an aftermarket modification.
+This inferior design could be from the manufacturer – but it could be from an aftermarket modification.
 The latter is more likely if you don’t see any recalls or open investigations for your vehicle.

 • Poor protection against things mentioned above (moisture, electrical overloads, overheating)